-Section Page Special Needs Transportation 1 of 2 Transportation - S pecial Needs Date June 10, 2002 Revised April 22, 2010 Policy In accordance with the Accessibility for Ontarians Disability Act, the Sudbury Student Services Consortium accommodates all students that are identified by their School Board as requiring Special Needs Transportation.
-Operational Procedures ional ures The Sudbury Student integrate all special in possible and when it is Special needs transport to the student has prevents the student has Special Educatransportation 3. the student has transportation accompanied student's limit 4. the student att The Sudbury Student 1. prepare a list of transportation as part of the student with the student att transportation as part of the student with the student with the student with the student att transportation as part of the student with the student with the student with student att transportation as part of the student with the student with stu tudent's best interest. tranged when: tysical disability that ding a regular bus and by the School Board's requiring special ition requiring special request must be that clearly specifies the ment centre. tium shall: s requiring special needs y identified by the Boards
+Section Section Special Needs Transportation 1 of 2 Transportation - S Date June 10, 2002 Revised April 22, 2010 Policy In accordance with the Accessibility for Ontarians Disability Act, the Sudbury Student Services Consortium accommodates all students that are identified by their School Board as requiring Special Needs Transportation.
+Operational Procedures integrate all special in possible and when it special needs transport and in the student has prevents the swalking to his 2. the student has special Educatransportation 3. the student has transportation accompanied student's limit 4. the student at the Sudbury Student 1. prepare a list transportation as part of the 2. meet with the Representative needs students on would be in the sortation may be as a permanent photoder from boars/her seat; as been identified ation Services as a medical conduction (in this case, the by a doctor's not attains); or tends a local treat that are currently annual planning a boards' Special wes to confirm append to develop a purpose of the students of the student tradent's best interest. tranged when: tysical disability that ding a regular bus and by the School Board's requiring special ition requiring special request must be that clearly specifies the tment centre. tium shall: s requiring special needs y identified by the Boards